ysyk2021/building-lasting-habits-a-simple-and-proven-method-to-establish-positive-behaviors-and-overcome/src/chapter-11-2.md

-# Understanding the Root Causes of Negative Habits

 Negative habits can hinder personal growth, prevent us from achieving our goals, and impact our overall well-being.
 In order to break free from these detrimental patterns, it is essential to understand their root causes and address them effectively.
 This chapter explores the underlying factors that contribute to negative habits and provides valuable insights into how we can overcome them.